pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 ## Conclusion

-It's really interesting to see that many languages agree that async/await is the best way to express asynchronous I/O. Other languages that support this idiom are C# (who introduced it, even if not using it with an event loop) and Rust ([who considers it essential to bring futures to developers](https://github.com/alexcrichton/futures-await).
+It's really interesting to see that many languages agree that async/await is the best way to express asynchronous I/O in combination with using an event loop.
+Other languages that support this idiom are C# (who introduced it, even if not using it with an event loop) and Rust ([who considers it essential to bring futures to developers](https://github.com/alexcrichton/futures-await).
 Other languages that support this are Dart, Kotlin and Scala: I expect the list to continue to grow.

-It's not that difficult: learn how to use async/await!
+Using async/await is not that difficult: learn how to do it!

 Thanks to [Julien Pradet](https://www.julienpradet.fr/) for the detailed and insightful review that help to massively improve this